quixio/quix-streams/docs/windowing.md

 By default, events are dropped (and are not processed) when they arrive after reaching the end of the window.

-But we can tell the window to wait for a certain period before closing itself.
+But you can tell the window to wait for a certain period before closing itself.
 To do that, you must specify a grace period.

 Example: